glenfant/myblog/content/pages/about.rst

 Who's that guy?
 ===============

-My name is Gilles Lenfant.
+My name is **Gilles Lenfant**.
 I have been an IT engineer for years in various jobs in that order:

 - Industrial critical real time embedded systems
 - QA engineer